EdDataScienceEES/tutorial-sharkie58/Tutorial.md

 Outline:
 - Organizing your RStudio workspace for convenience
   - Make your script pane larger
-  - Set RStudio to never save your workspaceimage
+  - Set RStudio to never save your workspace image
   -
 - Using built in shortcuts
 - Useful packages
 - Keyboard shortcuts
+  - Format your script with one click

 - Bonus: personalization